Iranian Design: From Ancient Pottery to Innovative and Unprecedented Forms

 F) Chalk (Pastel)

 Chalk or pastel is as commonly used in design as charcoal.
 Like charcoal, chalk is ideal for quick, adjustable sketches.
 Being a natural material, it comes in various degrees of hardness, softness, and density.
-Today, pastels are made by combining natural chalk with pigments, sea-floor minerals, and gum arabic, resulting in a medium with Wide color variety, Versatility in shading and blending, Ability to create both soft gradients and bold, vibrant strokes.
-Chalk and pastels are widely used in sketching, illustrative design, and fine art, allowing artists to achieve expressive lines, tonal richness, and color depth.
+Today, pastels are made by combining natural chalk with pigments, sea-floor minerals, and gum arabic, resulting in a medium with a Wide color variety, Versatility in shading and blending, and the ability to create both soft gradients and bold, vibrant strokes.
+Chalk and pastels are widely used in sketching, illustrative design, and fine art, enabling artists to achieve expressive lines, tonal richness, and deep, vibrant colors.

 A Pastel Drawing